- Here's why regular bike care and maintenance is important

 There is a special cleaning agent for almost every part of the bicycle.
 They can be a bit expensive.
 For basic cleaning, you can do without expensive special cleaning agents.
 When caring for your chain, however, we recommend spending a bit more to ensure a long-lasting chain.

-The right cleaner for the right job
+The right cleaner

 You can choose between thin or thick oil.
 Dust and dirt adhere less to thin oil, but thin oil must be applied more often.
 Thick oil, on the other hand, attracts more dirt but is longer lasting.

-Wax is dirt and water repellent and therefore keeps the chain cleaner.
+Wax is dirt and water-repellent and therefore keeps the chain cleaner.
 In addition, it does not stain clothing.
 However, wax needs to be reapplied every 80 to 120 km, and therefore more often than oil (every 120 to 300 km).

 Do not clean your bike with a high-pressure washer: High pressure can cause water to enter the sealed wheel bearings, which will then begin to rust.
+If you decide to still hose down your bike with a pressure washer, be careful not to get near the bearings.

 You can also use the following to clean your bicycle:

-What you'll need to clean your bike
+Checklist: What you'll need to care for your bike

 The most important up front: